 Your Pilot Candidate Selection Method score combines three inputs into a single percentile.

 PCSM scores range from 1 to 99 (percentile).
 Higher PCSM means you are more competitive for pilot slots.
-Flying hours can improve your PCSM even after you have taken both the AFOQT and TBAS, so logging flight time or ATD (Aviation Training Device) hours is a strategic way to boost your standing.
-For details on the AFOQT Pilot composite and how to prepare, see our AFOQT guide.
+Certified flying hours can still improve your PCSM after you complete the AFOQT and TBAS, but the Air Force caps how many hours count toward the formula (currently up to 60 hours for PCSM purposes—hours beyond that are not scored higher).
+For how the Pilot composite works and how to prepare, see our AFOQT guide.

 Play flight simulators to build stick-and-rudder intuition.
 Even consumer sims help with coordination and spatial awareness.